 You can start by gathering subscribers with the help of SendPulse’s free subscription forms.
-This form allows you to get user’s email addresses, names, phone numbers, and other personal information for further communication via email or SMS.
+This form allows you to get users' email addresses, names, phone numbers, and other personal information for further communication.
+Create multichannel forms by adding links to your messengers.
 Here’s the layout of our intuitive subscription form builder:

 You can also collect subscribers using highly targeted display advertising with Google Ads.
 This service allows you to display relevant ads based on the user’s search history, which is called retargeting.